ObeoNetwork/GraphicalServerProtocol/specification.md

 ### CollapseExpandAllAction

-Collapses or expands all elements of the diagram.
+Collapses or expands all elements of the model.

 ```typescript
 export class CollapseExpandAllAction {